technomada/cloud-from-scratch/more/subdomains.md

 	}
 ```

+Restart caddy on your edge and local nodes.

-note: Caddy supports dynamic "on_demand" sub domian certs.. like this...
+note: Caddy supports dynamic "on_demand" sub domain certs.. like this...
 ```
 *.domain.com {
 	tls cert@domain.com {